jessnguyen28/IS-Data-Visualisation-Studio-2025/README.md

 ---

-*This project was submitted as part of my Bachelor of Information Technology at the University of Technology Sydney UTS)*
+*This project was submitted as part of a class assignment in the Bachelor of Information Technology at the University of Technology Sydney UTS*